2035 Amtrak Connect US Map, Interstate High Speed Rail Funding

 In my opinion, the U.S. High-Speed Rail Association and High-Speed Rail Alliance have the best Vision Maps based on sound transportation planning principles.

-Similar to Western Europe’s best practices, the 2050 Interstate HSR System should be engineered for 140 mph through long tunnels, 160-180-200-220 mph speeds elsewhere, and operate 34-76 daily roundtrips.
-We should upgrade 14 Regional Rail routes to 110-125 mph speeds connected to Interstate HSR and operate them as 17-76 daily roundtrips, with frequency depending on corridor density.
+We should also upgrade 14 Regional Rail routes to 110-125 mph connected to Interstate HSR and operate their trains as 17-76 daily roundtrips depending on their corridor density and length.

-In that manner, we can form a definitive 2050 Interstate HSR & Regional Rail Map delivering the same Benefits over Costs that Western Europe enjoys 10 years sooner in 2040.
+In that manner, we can form a definitive 2050 Interstate HSR System Map with Regional Rail extensions delivering the Benefits over Costs that Western Europe enjoys 10 years sooner in 2040.

 Part 1: America Could Have Built a Great HSR System